-All Syslogic Kernels are RT-PREEMPT patched; however, this does not simply imply that your system consisting of a Syslogic industrial computer running IPC/DEBIAN-8A-64 will meet all latency constraints in your specific application.
+All Syslogic Kernels are RT-PREEMPT patched; however, this does not simply imply that your system consisting of a Syslogic industrial computer running IPC/DEBIAN9-8A-64 will meet all latency constraints in your specific application.
 A careful planning, measuring and testing of the whole application scenario is crucial.

-The page https://rt.wiki.kernel.org/index.php/RT PREEMPT HOWTO describes how make use of RT-PREEMPT.
+The page https://rt.wiki.kernel.org/index.php/RT\PREEMPT\HOWTO describes how make use of RT-PREEMPT.

-Inside IPC/DEBIAN-8A-64, the "cyclictest" tool is under "/SYSLOG/tests demos/rt-tests".
+Inside IPC/DEBIAN9-8A-64, the "cyclictest" tool is under "/SYSLOG/tests\demos/rt-tests".
+Benchmarks can be found on the mentioned webpage.